-The main purpose of this Environmental Management Plan or Programme (EMP) is to prevent avoidable damage and/or minimise or mitigate unavoidable environmental damage associated with any construction, maintenance, or demolition work where there is a risk of environmental damage and to enhance positive benefits of the project.
+The main purpose of this Environmental Maintenance Management Plan (MMP) is to prevent avoidable damage and/or minimise or mitigate unavoidable environmental damage associated with any maintenance work where there is a risk of environmental damage and to enhance positive benefits of the project.

-The EMP forms part of the contractual obligations to which all contractors/employees involved in construction, maintenance, or demolition work must be committed.
-It serves as a guideline and baseline information document for the construction and operational of the proposed project and aims to comply with Section 24N of the National Environmental Management Act (Act no 107 of 1998) also known as NEMA, as well as the Environmental Impact Assessment Regulations, 2014 (Government Notice No R 326) and any additional specific information requested by any State Department, including the Department of Environmental Affairs and Development Planning (D:EA&DP) for specific projects.
+The MMP forms part of the contractual obligations to which all contractors/employees involved in maintenance work must be committed.
+It serves as a guideline and baseline information document for the maintenance activities of the project and aims to comply with Section 24N of the National Environmental Management Act (Act no 107 of 1998) also known as NEMA, as well as the Environmental Impact Assessment Regulations, 2014 (Government Notice No R 326) and any additional specific information requested by any State Department, including the Department of Environmental Affairs and Development Planning (D:EA&DP) for specific projects.

-This EMP:
+This MMP:

-- identifies project activities that could cause environmental damage (risks) and provides a summary of actions required; - identifies persons responsible for ensuring compliance with the EMP and provides their contact information; - provides standard procedures to avoid and/or minimise the identified negative environmental impacts and to enhance the positive impact of the project on the environment; - provides site and project specific rules and actions required, including a site plan/s showing: - areas where construction, maintenance, or demolition work may be carried out; - areas where any material or waste may be stored; - $\circ\;$ allowed access routes, parking and turning areas for construction or construction related vehicles; - forms a written record of procedures, responsibilities, requirements and rules for Contractor/s, their staff and any other person who must comply with the EMP; - provides a monitoring and auditing programme to track and record compliance and identify and respond to any potential or actual negative environmental impacts; and - provides a monitoring programme to record any mitigation measures that are implemented;
+- identifies project activities that could cause environmental damage (risks) and provides a summary of actions required; - identifies persons responsible for ensuring compliance with the MMP and provides their contact information; - provides standard procedures to avoid and/or minimise the identified negative environmental impacts and to enhance the positive impact of the project on the environment; - provides site and project specific rules and actions required, including a site plan/s showing: - o areas where construction, maintenance, or demolition work may be carried out; - areas where any material or waste may be stored; - o allowed access routes, parking and turning areas for maintenance or construction related vehicles; - forms a written record of procedures, responsibilities, requirements and rules for Contractor/s, their staff and any other person who must comply with the MMP; - provides a monitoring and auditing programme to track and record compliance and identify and respond to any potential or actual negative environmental impacts; and - provides a monitoring programme to record any mitigation measures that are implemented;

-The EMP is partly prescriptive (identifying specific people or organisations to undertake specific tasks, in order to ensure that impacts on the environment are minimised), but it is also an open-ended document in that information gained during the construction activities and/or monitoring of procedures on site could lead to changes in the EMP.
+The MMP is partly prescriptive (identifying specific people or organisations to undertake specific tasks, in order to ensure that impacts on the environment are minimised), but it is also an open-ended document in that information gained during the maintenance activities and/or monitoring of procedures on site could lead to changes in the MMP.

-This EMP was compiled by Clinton Geyser who has a MSc.
+This MMP was compiled by Clinton Geyser who has a MSc.
 Degree in Environmental Management.
 He has been working as an Environmental Assessment Practitioner since 2009 and is currently employed at EnviroAfrica cc.